The Best Way to Prevent Cakes from Sticking to the Cake Tin

 Picture the moment.
 You remove your cake from the oven and, from the smell alone, you know it's one of your best yet.
 Beautifully risen, the perfect colour - you're ready to decorate!
 But then, as you try to remove it from the tin, everything goes wrong.
 Figuring out how to get a cake out of a cake tin without any drama is something every baker has to learn!

-How to get a cake out of a cake tin
+How to line a cake tin

-With the rising costs of ingredients and materials I wanted to share one of my little hacks so you can easily get your cake out of its tin without spending extra pennies on specialised products.
+"With the rising costs of ingredients and materials I wanted to share one of my little hacks so you can easily get your cake out of its tin without spending extra pennies on specialised products.
 The good thing is, you should have most of these items already in your cupboard!
-So although it might take a few extra minutes, in the long run you’re saving money – and every little helps at the moment.
+So although it might take a few extra minutes, in the long run you’re saving money - and every little helps at the moment."

 • Baking paper